Who is covered by the Workplace Safety and Insurance Act, 1997 (WSIA)

 - the injury happened in Ontario, or the worker qualifies under various out-of-province coverage rules.

 By application coverage for industries or business activities not covered by the WSIA

 There are 233 industries listed in Schedule 1, Part II of O. Reg.
 175/98 that are not subject to mandatory WSIB coverage.
 These industries include banking, insurance, interior design, legal services, buying or selling real estate, membership organizations, personal care services, travel arrangement and reservation services, and personal physical fitness training services.
 Employers in Schedule 1, Part II industries may choose to apply for WSIB coverage (referred to as “by application” coverage) under Schedule 1, Part I. If their application is approved, they will be treated the same as Schedule 1, Part I employers that are required to have coverage.

 Independent operators, sole proprietors, partners, and executive officers of a corporation who do not work in the construction industry are not automatically covered under the WSIA but may choose to apply for optional insurance.

 How to find out if your business is covered

-You can find detailed information about the coverage status of all businesses and industries in Ontario by referring to the WSIB’s Employer Classification Manual (ECM) on the WSIB’s website.
+Detailed information about the coverage status of all Ontario industries and business activities is included in the WSIB’s Employer Classification Manual that is available on the WSIB’s website.